Definition of Tax Reform

-- Other Proposals: This type of strategy paves ways for new types of taxes in order to replace the existing taxes or supplementing them.
-Examples of the tax reforms include consumption taxes and carbon taxes.
+- Other Proposals: This type of strategy paves way for new types of taxes in order to replace the existing taxes or supplement them.
+Examples of tax reforms include consumption taxes and carbon taxes.

 The impact of tax reform is such that it creates winners and losers.
 This is highly due to the fact that tax reform demands alterations in the pattern of the tax system.
-By restricting tax allowances and exemptions, it is not always necessary that all the taxpayers whether an individual or a company is going to derive benefits from revised tax rates.
+By restricting tax allowances and exemptions, it is not always necessary that all the taxpayers whether individuals or company is going to derive benefits from revised tax rates.
 However, it has both negative and positive effects on the economy of a country.

 Need for Tax Reform

-The tax code has always been highly complicated, inefficient, and as a result of which it failed to raise enough revenues for covering the overall spending.
+The tax code has always been highly complicated, and inefficient, and as a result of which it failed to raise enough revenues for covering the overall spending.
 The unsystematic nature of the tax system all across the globe created opportunities for tax evasion and tax avoidance.
 This created the urgent need for the countries to come up with a solution that would overcome the ongoing problems in the tax system.
 With the introduction of tax reform, the tax code has now become more organized and highly systematic in a way that now there is the generation of higher revenues from taxes as compared to the overall spending done by the government.

 Advantages and Disadvantages

 The benefits and limitations of the same are stated as follows.

 - It helps in broadening the tax base by bringing more and more individuals under the tax slab which ultimately divides the tax burden amongst a large number of individuals and thereby reduces the per-capita tax.

 - It helps in simplifying the laws pertaining to the tax system and even encourages individuals to become tax compliant.